 Tereshkova orbited t Earth 48 times over three days, logging more flight time than all American astronauts combined up to that date.

-Like Gagarin, she had to eject at a height of seven kilometres after the re-entry, during which the exterior of her capsule had heated to 1500 degrees.
+Like Gagarin, she had to eject at a height of seven kilometers after the re-entry, during which the exterior of her capsule had heated to 1500 degrees.

 After 16 minutes of fiery and turbulent descent, when she was no longer weightless, an ejection mechanism triggered.
 “I catapulted out of the spacecraft and parachuted down,” she said.

-Rather than falling to Earth in Kazakhstan she had ended up in the Altai region of what is now the Russian Federation.
-Her heavy parachute, which billowed open at four kilometres, could not be steered as she floated over a lake.
+Rather than falling to Earth in Kazakhstan, she had ended up in the Altai region of what is now the Russian Federation.
+Her heavy parachute, which billowed open at four kilometers, could not be steered as she floated over a lake.
 “I begged God not to land on water,” she said.
 “God heard my prayers and allowed me to land on the shores.”

 Tereshkova reciprocated by giving the excited locals her cosmic rations, later earning a stern reprimand for disobeying his orders to only eat space food.
 Even so, she was awarded the titles of Hero of the Soviet Union, Cosmonaut-Pilot of the USSR and the Order of Lenin.